AnyGridTech/frappe-types/README.md

   },
 });

+// Typed usage of cur_frm
-// Using the global `cur_frm` object with type safety function set_first_item_rate(new_rate: number) {
+function set_first_item_rate(new_rate: number) {
-  if (cur_frm && cur_frm.doc.items?.length > 0) {
+  if (cur_frm?.doc.items?.length > 0) {
-    // Type-safe access to child table fields cur_frm.doc.items[0].rate = new_rate;
+    cur_frm.doc.items[0].rate = new_rate;
     cur_frm.refresh_field('items');
   }
 }

-Contributing
+🤝 Contributing

-This project is a community effort.
-Contributions are highly welcome!
-If you find a missing or incorrect type, or want to expand the definitions, please feel free to open an issue or submit a pull request.
-License
-This project is licensed under the MIT License.
+This project is community-driven — contributions are very welcome!

+Found a missing or incorrect type?
+Want to add more definitions?
+Feel free to open an issue
+ or submit a pull request.

+📝 License

+MIT © Anygrid Technologies